jeremybusk/me/README.md

   - PowerDNS - LUA
   - CoreDNS
   - F5 BIG IP DNS (GTM)
-Cloud Computing:
+- Cloud Computing:
-  - I have and can use Cloud provider platforms like Azure, AWS, Digital Ocean but prefer just to use DISK and IP space if possible for cost savings, scaling and portability.
-Starting is fine but trying to scale really big you will lose margins.
+  - I have and can use Cloud provider platforms like Azure, AWS, Digital Ocean but prefer just to use DISK and IP space if possible for cost savings, scaling and portability. - Starting is fine but trying to scale really big you will lose margins.
+  - Terraform (Yes I know how to read relaxed json, as well as yaml but I actually know what it is doing behind the scenes.
+Use Terraform with caution, know if it is actually making your life easier or just adding more cruft to the function you are using it for.
 Front-End Dev: (I use this stuff when needed)
   - JavaScript
   - CSS